jhuckaby/pixl-server-storage/README.md

 } );
 ```

 Please note that not all the storage engines support streams natively, so the content may actually be loaded into RAM in the background.
-Namely, as of this writing, the Couchbase and Redis APIs does not support streams, so they are currently simulated in those engines.
+Namely, as of this writing, the Couchbase and Redis APIs do not support streams, so they are currently simulated in those engines.
 Streams *are* supported natively in both the Filesystem and Amazon S3 engines.

 # Expiring Data